alexmurray/ubuntu-security-podcast/content/episode/episode-113.md

--   First came to light in November 2020 when one of the authors of a paper from University of Minnesota tweeted about the acceptance of their paper to IEEE S&P 2021 - this showed the first page of the paper and seemed to indicate that for the purposes of academic research a number of malicious commits (ie commits that when added to the kernel would create a vulnerability) had been introduced into the upstream kernel.
+-   First came to light in November 2020 when one of the authors of a paper from University of Minnesota tweeted about the acceptance of their paper to IEEE S&amp;P 2021 - this showed the first page of the paper and seemed to indicate that for the purposes of academic research a number of malicious commits (ie commits that when added to the kernel would create a vulnerability) had been introduced into the upstream kernel.